apache/fluo-recipes/docs/cfm.md

     // Register observer that handles updates to the CollisionFreeMap.
 This observer will use the
     // combiner and valueObserver.
     wcMap.registerObserver(obsRegistry, valueObserver);

-    // Register observer that updates the CollisionsFreeMap obsRegistry.register(DocumentObserver.NEW_COL, STRONG, new DocumentObserver(wcMap));
   }
 }
 ```